pyrou/X10RF-raspberry/README.md

 X10RF-raspberry
 ===============

-X10RF-raspberry is for controlling 433(.92)Mhz X10 receiver with the raspberry pi.
+X10RF-raspberry is for controlling 433(.92)Mhz X10 receiver with the Raspberry pi.
 This code is based on a fork of [p2baron/x10rf](http://github.com/pyrou/x10rf) initially created for Energia, then ported to Arduino plateform.

 ### Dependencies